matthew-pool/matthew-pool.github.io/README.md

 This portfolio and its contents may be downloaded and used for:
 - Personal learning and education
-- Academic purposes and study
+- Academic purposes
-- Inspiration for your own projects
+- Employer/Employee hiring purposes

 **Prohibited Uses:**
 - Commercial or corporate use of any kind